vapvarun/buddyx/readme.txt

 Released under the MIT license

 == Changelog ==
+= 4.7.5 =
+* Fixed a fatal error when BuddyPress template was changed to Legacy.
+* Displayed the user's full name in the cover image header template when the BuddyPress Activity component is disabled.
+* Fixed issue where custom login page logo did not display with WordPress 6.7 compatibility.
+* Managed rtMedia tab mapping to prevent 404 errors.
+* Improved button class and color management for consistent styling.
+* Enhanced LearnPress course tab UI for better user experience.
+* Improved UI for member reviews using the member review shortcode.

 = 4.7.4 =
 * Enhanced: Blog grid layout updated to remove masonry UI for a cleaner, more structured appearance.
 * Enhanced: Welcome screen community addons images path updated for improved accuracy and display.